 To discover a wine properly, you have to make the most of each of your senses.
 Don't miss any step to discover the secrets of the wines you are tasting!
 Les Grappes helps you to become a real wine tasting pro!

 You have to use your eyes!
 How to taste a wine without admiring it for a few moments.
 Above a white surface or under a light source you can visually appreciate a glass of wine.
-The colour of the wine, in other words, its colour tells us a lot about many things:
+The colour of the wine, in other words its colour tells us a lot about many things:

-First of all you must observe the limpidity of the wine, in other words the cleanliness of the wine.
+At first you must observe the limpidity of the wine, in other words the cleanliness of the wine.
 A clear, good quality wine has no particles in the liquid or on the surface.

-You should also discover the viscosity of a wine by observing the tears of the wine (the wine that flows down the wall of the glass).
+You should also discover the viscosity of a wine by observing the tears of the wine (the wine flowing down the wall of the glass).
 To do this, turn your glass slightly to displace the liquid and if the tears are fine and fall back quickly then the wine is acidic.
 Otherwise, if the tears are thick, then the wine is fat.

 After these two steps, you will finally be ready to taste your wine.

 To taste a wine you have to take a small amount in the mouth.
 This step is the most technical of the three.
-Once the wine is in your mouth, you will have to open your lips a little to suck in air and then exhale through your nose.
+Once the wine is in your mouth, you will have to open your lips to suck in air and then exhale through your nose.
 This allows the aromas to circulate between your mouth and your nose.

 In this stage we distinguish three times:

 Through these 3 steps, it is therefore obvious that the use of each of your senses is essential, and in particular your olfactory and gustatory senses.
 What to remember from a tasting is simple: do I like this wine?
 This appreciation is personal and totally subjective because tastes and colours cannot be discussed.
 When tasting a wine, we should not be afraid to make a bad comment, the appreciation of a wine depends on our tastes but also on our experiences.